horizon-eda/horizon-pool-convention/README.md

     - If the have a unit, include a space before the unit.
 Metric units are preferred when appropriate.
     - The same set of quantitative parameters must be included for all footprints of a certain type to avoid ambiguity.
     - Follow the format `<number> [unit] <parameter name>`.
-3. An optional comma-separated list of qualitative modifiers in parantheses
+3. An optional comma-separated list of qualitative modifiers in parentheses
     - Modifiers which are standard throughout the pool must not be added (`IPC compliant`, `reflow soldering`, etc.).
     - If the only difference a modifier makes is the 3D model of the part, it should probably not be a separate package and instead a alternate 3D model within the same part.
 For example `LED 5 mm (green)` and `LED 5 mm (red)` would have no difference in any PCB layer.

 The following general rules apply:
-1. For a manufacurer-specific footprint, use the respective subfolder in `manufacturer`.
+1. For a manufacturer-specific footprint, use the respective subfolder in `manufacturer`.
 Use the exact name of the package from the package or device datasheet.
 2. When naming, be verbose: do not abbreviate parameters with single letters or symbols, instead write them out.
 3. No redundancy: When quantitative or qualitative parameters are reflected in the part number within the package's name (for example for connectors where the MPN distinguishes between vertical and right-angled-variants), the specifiers must not be included.